martinclason123/react-gallery-app-v2/README.md

 A react project that loads 3 default searches from Flikr's API.
 It also provides the user the ability to make his own searches

-For this project to work, you must add a Config.js file to the src file.
+For this project to work, you must add a Config.js file to the src folder.
 Example of config.js: const apiKey = 'key from flikr';
 export default apiKey;